MicrosoftDocs/dynamics365smb-docs/financials/design-details-central-concepts-of-the-planning-system.md

 -   When the inventory is negative on the planning starting date.
 -   When back-dated supply or demand events exist.

 If an item’s inventory is negative on the planning starting date, the planning system suggests an emergency supply for the negative quantity to arrive on the planning starting date.
 The warning text states the starting date and the quantity of the emergency order.
-For more information, see [Design Details: Handling Projected Negative Inventory](../Topic/Design%20Details:%20Handling%20Projected%20Negative%20Inventory.md).
+For more information, see [Design Details: Handling Projected Negative Inventory](design-details-handling-projected-negative-inventory.md).

 Any document lines with due dates before the planning starting date are consolidated into one emergency supply order for the item to arrive on the planning starting date.

 ### Exception
 The exception warning is displayed if the projected available inventory drops below the safety stock quantity.
 The planning system will suggest a supply order to meet the demand on its due date.
 The warning text states the item’s safety stock quantity and the date on which it is violated.

 Violating the safety stock level is considered an exception because it should not occur if the reorder point has been set correctly.
-For more information, see [Design Details: The Role of the Reorder Point](../Topic/Design%20Details:%20The%20Role%20of%20the%20Reorder%20Point.md).
+For more information, see [Design Details: The Role of the Reorder Point](design-details-the-role-of-the-reorder-point.md).

 In general, exceptional order proposals ensure that the projected available inventory is never lower than the safety stock level.
 This means that the proposed quantity is just enough to cover the safety stock, without considering planning parameters.
 However, in some scenarios, order modifiers will be considered.

 > [!NOTE]
 >  The planning system may have consumed the safety stock intentionally and will then replenish it straight away.
-For more information, see [Safety Stock May Be Consumed](../Topic/Design%20Details:%20Loading%20the%20Inventory%20Profiles.md#BKMK_SafetyStockMayBeConsumed).
+For more information, see the "Safety Stock May Be Consumed" section in [Design Details: Loading the Inventory Profile](design-details-loading-the-inventory-profiles.md).

 ### Attention
 The attention warning is displayed in three situations:

 -   The planning starting date is earlier than the work date.
 -   The planning line suggests changing a released purchase or production order.
 -   The projected inventory exceeds the overflow level on the due date.
-For more information, see [Design Details: Staying under the Overflow Level](../Topic/Design%20Details:%20Staying%20under%20the%20Overflow%20Level.md).
+For more information, see [Design Details: Staying under the Overflow Level](design-details-staying-under-the-overflow-level.md).

 > [!NOTE]
 >  In planning lines with warnings, the **Accept Action Message** field is not selected, because the planner is expected to further investigate these lines before carrying out the plan.